-AUDIT & RISK OVERSIGHT COMMITTEE PRE-APPROVAL PROCEDURESThe Audit Committee meets with our independent registered public accounting firm to approve the annual scope of accounting services to be performed and the related fee estimates.
+AUDIT & RISK OVERSIGHT COMMITTEE PRE-APPROVAL PROCEDURES The Audit Committee meets with our independent registered public accounting firm to approve the annual scope of accounting services to be performed and the related fee estimates.
 The Audit Committee also meets with our independent registered public accounting firm, on a quarterly basis, following completion of its quarterly reviews and annual audit and prior to our earnings announcements, to review the results of its work.
 During the course of the year, the Chair of the Audit Committee has the authority to pre-approve requests for services that were not approved in the annual pre-approval process.
-The Chair of the Audit Committee reports any interim preapprovals at the following quarterly meeting.
+The Chair of the Audit Committee reports any interim pre-approvals at the following quarterly meeting.
 At each of the meetings, management and our independent registered public accounting firm update the Audit Committee with material changes to any service engagement and related fee estimates as compared to amounts previously approved.
-During fiscal years 2022 and 2023, all services performed by PricewaterhouseCoopers LLP for the Company were pre-approved by the Audit Committee in accordance with the foregoing procedures.ANNUAL INDEPENDENCE DETERMINATIONThe Audit Committee considered whether the provision of non-audit services is compatible with the principal accountants' independence and concluded that the provision of non-audit services is and has been compatible with maintaining the independence of the Company's external auditors.
+During fiscal years 2022 and 2023, all services performed by PricewaterhouseCoopers LLP for the Company were pre-approved by the Audit Committee in accordance with the foregoing procedures.